Erin Wong

-Erin Wong Cheuk-kay (王卓淇, born 26 June 1991) is a Hong Kong actress and singer, once active in the Hong Kong entertainment industry, runner-up of the 2014 Miss Hong Kong Pageant.
+Erin Wong Cheuk-kay (王卓淇) is a Hong Kong actress and singer, once active in the Hong Kong entertainment industry, runner-up of the 2014 Miss Hong Kong Pageant.

 Early life

 Wong was born in Guangzhou.
 Her father is a skin care product manufacturer.
 Her family has a lot of property investments overseas.
 She is said to be one of the rich young actresses of TVB.

 Career

 In 2011, Wong participated in the Miss Chinese Universe contest and was shortlisted for the top 18.
 In 2014, she won the runner-up in the 2014 Miss Hong Kong Pageant, she represented Hong Kong in the Miss World competition held in London.
 In January 2015, Wong enrolled in the Anthony Wong × Olivia Yan master class, and at the end of 2016, she enrolled in the 3-month Performing Arts Advanced Training Class.
 In 2017, she received attention for her first time playing two roles, "Fan Tai-hei" and "Choi Siu-yau" in the TVB drama "The No No Girl".